CYBERPHRENIA/CYB3RPHR3NIA/README.md

 × NO RELIGION FORCING - I don’t care what you believe in or what you are but just don’t force it onto me.
 Everyone have their own beliefs and respect that.

-MY INTERESTS
+MY INTERESTS🥩

 OCS/AU: Don’t be shy to share!
 I love hearing about it and helping for ideas, even do crossovers and/or rp. (plz, plz, plz)

-AESTHETICS/FASHIONS - Cutegore, Scene, Emo, Pastel Goth, Weirdcore, Dreamcore, Internetcore, Cryptidcore, Nightcore, Jirai-Kei, 2020 alt
+AESTHETICS/FASHIONS - Cutegore, Scene, Emo, Pastel Goth, Weirdcore, Dreamcore, Internetcore, Cryptidcore, Nightcore, Jirai-Kei, 2020 alt, fleshcore

-TV/MEDIAS - Creepypastas, Spirited Away, Murder Drones, Hazbin Hotel, Helluva Boss, Arcane, Psychocuties, any horror psychological or ‘fantasy’ movie/series…
+TV/MEDIAS - Creepypastas, Marble Hornets, Spirited Away, Murder Drones, Hazbin Hotel, Helluva Boss,Psychocuties, any horror psychological or ‘fantasy’ movie/series…

 MANGAS/ANIME - Toilet Bound Hanako-Kun, Demon Slayer, My Hero Academia, Pokemon, Bungou Stray Dog…